Liff, Angus: Geography and geology

 Liff lies on a south-facing slope at an elevation of between 250 and 410 ft.
 To the north of the village the ground rises towards the lower slopes of the Sidlaw Hills.
 Liff Church is 2.2 mi north of the River Tay; the top of the slope above the village is 3.26 mi north of the Tay.
 Rev. Thomas Constable, Minister of Liff from 1785 to 1817, wrote: The appearance of the surface [of the landscape] is in general highly pleasing.
-The ground rises with an easy ascent for the space of 3 miles from the River Tay...
+The ground rises with an easy ascent for the space of 3 miles [5 km] from the River Tay...
 Along this agreeable exposure, are interspersed houses, trees, and fields in culture.
 That description holds largely true today.

 The main rock types in the area around Liff are sandstones, siltstones and shales of Devonian or Old Red Sandstone age (417 million years ago to 354 million years ago).
 Local nineteenth-century quarries produced a grey sandstone used as a building/walling stone.
 A little west of Liff at Balruddery, fragments of fossil fish and a huge 'lobster' (early Devonian eurypterid; around 410 m years ago) have been collected.

 Some of these remnants can be viewed in the National Museum of Scotland.
 To the north in the Sidlaw Hills volcanic rocks of similar age outcrop.
 However, the bedrock is almost entirely covered by much younger geological deposits in the form of glacial till.
 The soils are quite rich, for the most part, dark loams.